2022–23 Brighton & Hove Albion F.C. season

-The 2022–23 season is the 121st season in the existence of Brighton & Hove Albion Football Club and the club's sixth consecutive season in the Premier League.
-In addition to the league, they will also compete in the FA Cup and the EFL Cup.
+The 2022–23 season was the 121st season in the existence of Brighton & Hove Albion Football Club and the club's sixth consecutive season in the Premier League.
+In addition to the league, they also competed in the FA Cup and the EFL Cup.

+Brighton finished the league season in sixth place, qualifying for European football for the first time in club history into the UEFA Europa League.
+This was the highest league finish in the club's history, surpassing the record of ninth place set in the previous season.

 Summary

 Brighton's opening game of the Premier League season made history, with The Seagulls recording their first ever win at Old Trafford in the 2–1 victory over Manchester United.
 Pascal Groß scored a brace, taking his tally up to four goals in total against the Red Devils.
 The win also recorded back to back victories, having won 4–0 in the last home game of the previous season.
 Brighton set a club record of nine consecutive top-flight matches without defeat after their 1–0 home win over Leeds on 27 August.
 However, any chance of extending this was ended in their next match after losing 2–1 at Fulham with Lewis Dunk scoring his sixth Premier League own goal of his career.

 Five days later, Brighton beat Leicester 5–2 at Falmer Stadium, with this being the first time the Seagulls have scored five goals in a Premier League fixture.
 On 8 September, Graham Potter left Brighton for Chelsea following the sacking of Thomas Tuchel.
 Andrew Crofts former Brighton player and current under-23's head coach took over as interim head coach with current player Adam Lallana acting as interim first-team coach.

 On 18 September 2022, Brighton announced Roberto De Zerbi as the club's new head coach on a four-year contract.
 His first match in charge came on 1 October, which ended in a 3–3 draw away at Liverpool with Leandro Trossard scoring all three of Brighton's goals, becoming the first Brighton player to score a Premier League hat-trick.
-Brighton had led Liverpool 2–1 at the break before going 3–2 down, with Trossard scoring an 83rd minute equaliser.
-De Zerbi lost his first match at Falmer Stadium on 9 October, losing 1–0 to Tottenham, but the Italian highly praised his teams performance.
+Brighton had led Liverpool 2–1 at the break before going 3–2 down, with Trossard scoring an 83rd-minute equaliser.
+De Zerbi lost his first match at Falmer Stadium on 9 October, losing 1–0 to Tottenham.

 On 10 October, Enock Mwepu announced he had been forced to retire due to a hereditary heart condition.
 Brighton thrashed Chelsea 4–1 on 29 October, beating Graham Potter's men on his first return to Falmer Stadium since he left for the Blues, with De Zerbi claiming his first Brighton win.